FynnPenny/Practical-practice/README.md

 # Practical-practice
-A repo to help practically practice
+A repo to help practice python... practically